 Don't forget electrical cords.
 You will need a large-gauge extension cord or two, long enough to run from the parking lot (where the generator or ambulance will be stationed) all the way to the dispatch office and all the way to the wiring closet.
 This is probably longer than you think, so perform a test deployment to make sure the cords will reach.

 Keep the cords and the generator and spare fuel all together in one place, and do not allow anyone to borrow the cords or fuel for some other purpose.
-Train your station captain and your dispatchers how to deploy the system all by themself.
+Train your station captain and your dispatchers how to deploy the system all by themselves.

 Sometimes it is hard to get a generator to start, if it has not been run in a long time.
 Here is a checklist for getting it running: